-Today I started on the Scuppernong segment (love that name).
+Today my goal was to complete the Merton segment south of Holy Hill.
+I began on the Scuppernong segment (love that name).
 I don’t believe horses are allowed on it, but there were horse apples everywhere.
-The bulk of the trail was a bit tough for running — lots of steep hills and rocks — but the last part was quite nice.
+The bulk of the trail was a bit tough for running – lots of steep hills and rocks – but the last part was quite nice.

 The Merton segment was interesting.
 There’s a trail there, and right next to it they’re starting to create a rail-trail, which I believe is called the Bugline Trail.
 So you can walk the original trail or hike on the cleared path for the rail-trail.
 I did the latter.